Spanish

 A Level

-At this level, the students have an array of activities that allow them to practise their language skills and increase their leadership skills through:
+At this level, the pupils have an array of activities that allow them to practise their language skills and increase their leadership skills through:

-• Raising funds for LAFF (a childrens’ foundation) in Perú
+• Outreach programme Raising funds for our chosen charity in Perú (LAFF)

 Also in Modern Foriegn Languages